Barony of Kendal: Origins

 Furness, Kendal, and North Lancashire, bounded on the north by the river Duddon, Dunmail Raise, Kirkstone Pass, and Borrow Beck, and on the south by the river Ribble, formed a complete fiscal area of five hundred teamlands for the levying of Danegeld.

 So during the lifetime of William de Lancastre, the link between Kendal and Lancashire was by this account an older link, which was only broken later as the honour of Lancaster came under more direct royal control, and Furness came under the control of the powerful Abbey of Furness.
 Documents show that disputes concerning control of Furness continued between the Barons of Kendal and the Abbey of Furness for several generations.

 Despite common assertions to the contrary, Farrer and Curwen thought that William was probably not a true "Baron" of Kendal, in the sense of being a direct tenant of the monarch, because he appears to have had lords above him apart from the king.
 Farrer wrote in the Introduction to Records of Kendal:

 After a careful review of the evidence which has been sketched above, the author is of opinion that no barony or reputed barony of Kentdale existed prior to the grants of 1189–90; and that neither William de Lancaster, son of Gilbert, nor William de Lancaster II, his son and successor, can be rightly described as "baron" of Kentdale.

 Instead, Farrer and Curwen believed that William I and II were actually tenants of the lord controlling northern Westmorland.
 Therefore, the eventual county of Westmorland was not originally a merger, but a takeover, which was then re-structured in the time of King Richard I of England.
 On 15 April 1190, Richard acquitted the then Baron of Kendal, Gilbert fitz Reinfrid, of his dues to northern Westmorland.
 It was only 13 years later, on 28 October 1203, that King John granted to Robert de Veteriponte in fee "Appleby and Brough [both in northern Westmorland] with all their appendages with the bailiwick and the rent of the county with the services of all tenants (not holding of the king by military service) to hold by the service of four knights."
 The service to the crown for Kendal was by comparison the service of two knights.

 There was a second William de Lancaster, son of the first, who was either the next baron, or according to Farrer the first definite Baron of Kendal.
 And after him came the above-mentioned Gilbert son of Roger fitz Reinfrid, the husband of Helewise, who was the daughter and heiress of William de Lancastre II.
-Gilbert was one of the barons whose seal is found on the Magna Carta, and he participated in the so-called First Baron's War.
+Gilbert was one of the barons whose seal is found on Magna Carta, and he participated in the so-called First Baron's War.